kchenturtles/PassionfruitKitchen/content/posts/dango.md

 ![dango thumbnail](../../dango/dango-stacked.jpg)

-Happy Valentine's Day!
-In honor of the holiday, I figured I should take advantage of that bottle of pink food coloring in my baking cabinet (fun fact, it’s the only color I have!)
-This is inspired by hanami dango, which is one of the cutest desserts I’ve ever had.
-I love dango because they are so simple, not to sweet, and so chewy.
-Traditionally hanami dango are pink, white, and green, but I made it with just pink and white for Valentine's Day!
+Happy Valentines Day!
+In honor of the holiday, I figured I should take advantage of the bottle of pink food coloring in my baking cabinet (it's actually the only color of food coloring I have).
+This recipe is inspired by hanami dango, which is one of the cutest desserts ever, in my opinion.
+I love dango it is so simple, not too sweet, and so chewy.
+Traditionally hanami dango are pink, white, and green, but I made it with just pink and white for Valentines Day.

 So, what is dango?
 Dango is a traditional Japanese sweet snack (wagashi) made from rice flour.
 It is typically served on skewers and comes in many different flavors and colors.
 A very popular type of dango is hanami dango, which consists of three colored dumplings: pink, white, and green.
-Dango has a chewy texture a bit like mochi but more bouncy!
+Dango has a chewy texture a bit like mochi but more bouncy.
 It is often enjoyed during cherry blossom viewing parties in Japan as a snack or dessert.

 ## Ingredients